ESP32 Pinout – How to use GPIO pins?

-This tutorial is about the pinout of the ESP32 development board, especially for the ESP32 devkit.
-ESP32 devkit consists of the ESP-WROOM-32 module.
-There are many versions of the ESP32 chip available in the market.
-But ESP32 devkit uses ESP-WROOM-32 module.
-But the functionality of all GPIO pins is the same across all ESP32 development boards.
-I find many people searching online about this development board.
+This tutorial focuses on the pinout of the ESP32 development board, specifically the ESP32 devkit that incorporates the ESP-WROOM-32 module.
+While various versions of the ESP32 chip exist in the market, the ESP32 devkit utilizes the ESP-WROOM-32 module.
+Fortunately, the functionality of all GPIO pins remains consistent across all ESP32 development boards.

 you can check these articles on ESP32: